Compression with Privacy-Preserving Random Access: Abstract

 \section{Abstract}

-It is shown that an i.i.d. binary source sequence \( X_1, \ldots, X_n \) can be losslessly compressed at any rate above entropy such that the individual decoding of any \( X_i \) reveals \emph{no} information about the other bits \( \{X_j : j \neq i\} \).
+We show that an i.i.d.\ binary source sequence $X_1,\ldots,X_n$ can be losslessly compressed at any rate above entropy while ensuring that the decoding of any $X_i$ reveals no information about the remaining symbols $\{X_j : j \neq i\}$.

+This problem reduces to a marginal consistency problem induced by the simultaneous privacy and reliability constraints.
+To address it, we develop a technique based on a geometric representation of codeword distributions, which may be of independent interest.